-escalator deck: the transverse members of the balustrade, having an interior or exterior section, or both.
-A high deck is located immediately below the handrail stand.
+escalator deck: the transverse members of the balustrade that have an interior or exterior section, or both A high deck is located immediately below the handral stand.
 A low deck is located immediately above the skirt panel.

 escalator molding: the connecting means between the various portions of the balustrade.